AnserBeg/soft-sme1/soft-sme-backend/TIME_TRACKING_SYSTEM_GUIDE.md

 - Integration with sales order totals
 - Historical time tracking data

-This comprehensive guide covers all aspects of the SOFT SME Time Tracking system, from basic clock in/out functionality to advanced integration with sales orders and global settings management.
+This comprehensive guide covers all aspects of the NEURATASK Time Tracking system, from basic clock in/out functionality to advanced integration with sales orders and global settings management.
 The system is designed to provide accurate time tracking while automatically maintaining cost calculations and sales order integration.